woodenzen/zkdb/Extract Knowledge From Reading 202201042008.md

 tags: #knowledge #proofing
 ---
 # Extract Knowledge form Reading
-Subatomic: The five step knowledge creation process
+Subatomic: The five step knowledge creation process.

 Looking at reading in as detailed as this will slow the reading down tremendously.
 I don't have to be perfect at this.
 This can be my goal and who knows.

-Some zettel can have two parts The 'premise' of the idea expressed and it use case.
+Some zettel can have two parts.
+The 'premise' of the idea expressed and it use case.

 Some zettel can have up to seven parts.
 Described below.